Marion Cotillard: Philanthropy

+Endorsements

-In 2008, Cotillard was chosen as the face of Dior's bag "Lady Dior", and was featured in an online short film directed by John Cameron Mitchell about the fictional character created by John Galliano.
-She starred in a series of short films that were situated in different cities to promote the "Lady Dior" handbags: Lady Noire Affair (in Paris) directed by Olivier Dahan; Lady Blue Shanghai, directed by David Lynch; Lady Rouge (in New York City), directed by Jonas Akerlund; and Lady Grey London, directed by John Cameron Mitchell and starring Ian McKellen and Russell Tovey.
-This campaign has also resulted in a musical collaboration with Scottish rock band Franz Ferdinand, where Cotillard has provided the vocals for a composition performed by the group, entitled "The Eyes of Mars", for the "Lady Rouge" campaign.
+In 2008, Cotillard was chosen by British fashion designer John Galliano to be the face of French fashion house Dior's handbag, "Lady Dior", and starred in a series of short films situated in different cities to promote the handbags, portraying the fictional character created by Galliano: Lady Noire Affair (in Paris) directed by Olivier Dahan; Lady Blue Shanghai, directed by David Lynch; Lady Rouge (in New York City), directed by Jonas Akerlund; Lady Grey London, directed by John Cameron Mitchell and co-starring Ian McKellen and Russell Tovey, and L.A.dy Dior (in Los Angeles), also directed by Mitchell.
+This campaign also resulted in a musical collaboration with Scottish rock band Franz Ferdinand, where Cotillard provided the vocals for a composition performed by the group, entitled "The Eyes of Mars", for the Lady Rouge campaign.

-In 2012, Cotillard starred in the web-series Lady Dior Web Documentary and wrote and performed the song "Lily's body" for one episode, she also designed her own handbag for Dior, the "360° bag".
+In 2012, Cotillard starred in the web-series Lady Dior Web Documentary and wrote and performed the song "Lily's body" for one episode.
+That same year, she also designed her own handbag for Dior, the "360° bag".
 Cotillard also appeared on the cover of the first issue of Dior Magazine in September 2012.
 In 2014, she wrote and co-directed alongside Eliott Bliss, a music video for her song "Snapshot in LA", especially for Lady Dior's campaign "Enter The Game – Dior Cuise 2015".
 Cotillard's contract with Dior ended in 2017.

 In May 2013, Cotillard became the first actress to walk the red carpet of the Cannes Film Festival wearing the initial models from the Chopard Green Carpet Collection.
 In 2015, she designed a bracelet for Chopard's Green Carpet Collection made of ethical Fairmined-certified gold.
 In 2020, Cotillard designed her own sustainable jewelry collection for Chopard entitled "Ice Cube Capsule".
 She designed seven items curated from Fairmined-certified ethical gold and diamonds.
 The collection was unveiled on 29 September 2020 during Paris fashion week.

-On 17 February 2020, Cotillard was announced as House ambassador and the new face of the Chanel No. 5 fragrance.
+On 17 February 2020, Cotillard was announced as House ambassador and the new face of the Chanel No. 5 fragrance, a position she held until 2024.
 Her first commercial for Chanel No. 5 was released on 29 October 2020.
 It was directed by Johan Renck and featured Cotillard dancing in the moon with French ballet dancer Jérémie Bélingard while singing a cover of Lorde's "Team".